Food Health Social Issues

 Matthew Johnson, PhD, an associate professor of psychiatry and behavioral studies at Johns Hopkins University in Maryland, has been studying psilocybin’s effects for years.
 He advises people not to start self-medicating with psilocybin-containing mushrooms.
 But he also says the drug has potential benefits for a variety of people.

 For example, Johnson conducted a study using psilocybin to help people quit smoking.
-The study was small, with only 15 participants, but the success rate was high.
+The study was small, only 15 participants, but the success rate was large.
 Nearly 80% of the participants were no longer smoking six months after the study ended.
 Two and a half years later, 60% were still not smoking.

 They come with a small risk of foodborne illness.